-The subparameter Param is optional and only legal for File_ISS references.
-Param shall be followed by four arguments: a string argument, param_name, which is the name of the parameter to be passed into the IBIS-ISS; and three numerical values or three string values (surrounded by double quotes) located in the typ, min, and max columns.
+The Param subparameter is optional and only legal for File_ISS references.
+Param shall be followed by four arguments: a string argument, param_name, which is the name of the parameter to be passed into the IBIS-ISS subcircuit; and three numerical values or three string values (surrounded by double quotes) located in the typ, min, and max columns.
 Several Param lines are permitted as long as each of the param_name entries is unique within that [C_comp Model] keyword.
 Each Param line shall have a typ entry.
 Either or both the min and max entries may be NA, in which cases the typ entry is used.
 The typ, min, and max parameters are, by default, associated with the corner_name Typ, Min, and Max files and their corresponding circuit_names.
 However, the EDA tool is expected to support passing any of the Param typ, min, or max values, as selected by the User or EDA tool, into any File_ISS corner_name file.
 The Param values associated with any param_name shall all be numerical or all string values (or NA).
 If possible, the Param min and max values should represent slow and fast interconnect conditions.
 Because of parameter interactions, this may not always be possible.

 Other Notes: The numerical value rules follow the scaling conventions in Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
 The EDA tool is responsible for translating IBIS specified parameters into IBIS-ISS parameters.
 For example, 1 megohm, represented as 1M in Param would be converted to 1meg (1x is not recommended) in IBIS-ISS.
 The value 1Kohm is 1 ohm in IBIS and would therefore be passed into IBIS-ISS as 1 ohm, even though 1K is 1 kilohm in IBIS-ISS.
 Quoted string parameters are converted to the string parameter syntax in IBIS-ISS.
 For example, the Param value “typ.s2p” is converted to str(‘typ.s2p’) in IBIS-ISS.